nancycyzl/W2RKG-construction-with-LLMs/README.md

 python extract_W2R_compare.py --num -1 --model gpt-4o-mini --prompt zero --style code --save_dir --results_all/abstract
 ```

-Expected time to process 1 abstract: <1 second using local LLaMa 3.1 model, <0.2 second using OpenAI API.
+Expected time to process 1 abstract: <1 second using local LLaMa 3.1 model, <0.2 seconds using OpenAI API.

 ### Evaluation with ground-truth

 For each output (w2r_results.json), compare it with the ground-truth file and save metrics result.

 Results are saved at the same folder as w2r_results.json by default.
-There are three output files:
+There are four output files:
 - **metrics.csv**  (store the micro/macro precision, recall, f1, and Jaccard)
 - **metrics_intermediate.json**  (store the TP, FP, FN, Jaccard for 50 papers as a dict)
 - **prediction_resolution.csv**  (store the mapping between predicted and ground-truth entities)